 Pre-employment screening tests: When are they legal?

-But are these pre-employment screening tests legal?
-The answer is: usually.
-The Equal Employment Opportunity Commission (EEOC), the body that enforces employment laws, provides an Employment Tests and Selection Procedures fact sheet to help business owners understand the legal issues surrounding these tests.
+Are these pre-employment assessments legal?
+The answer is, usually.
+The U.S. Equal Employment Opportunity Commission (EEOC), the body that enforces employment laws, provides an Employment Tests and Selection Procedures fact sheet to help business owners understand the legal issues surrounding these tests.

-We’ll be using this guide to examine some common employment tests that fall under the jurisdiction of the EEOC.
-Then we discuss how you can avoid inadvertent hiring discrimination on your employment tests.
+We’ll be using this guide to examine the legality of some common employment tests that fall under the jurisdiction of the EEOC and federal laws.
+Then we’ll discuss how you can avoid inadvertent hiring discrimination on your cognitive ability and employment tests—and how to financially protect your business with the right insurance.

 What is a pre-employment test?